CompArchFA16/Lab2/final_writeup.md

 The testing strategy we used for our SPI memory was to `write` to an address via SPI, and then to read from that address via SPI.
 We visually verified correct functionality using GTKWAVE, and using `make spimemory` will compile everything and pull up gtkwave with the required waveforms available.

+To test the SPI memory on the FPGA, we would write a for loop to write and read a different value to every byte of the datamemory, to ensure that all bytes are working.
+However, we could not get the memory properly working on the FPGA, so we could not actually perform this testing.

 ## Reflection / Analysis